eunhye-song/2022.0044/src/Section 6.3. Jackson Network/README.md

 * JN2c.py: This simulates the capacitated Jackson network.

-* VBASim.py: This is a set of discrete-event simulation functions called by JN2c.py; This code is implemented by Barry L. Nelson.
+* VBASim.py, BasicClassesMultiDraft.py, Basic_Classes.py: These contain a set of discrete-event simulation functions called by JN2c.py; This code is implemented by Barry L. Nelson.
 The details of the software can be found in his book, Foundations and Methods of Stochastic Simulation: A First Course, Springer (2013), and website: http://users.iems.northwestern.edu/~nelsonb/IEMS435/index1e.html